ac-freeman/acfreeman.github.io/_pages/index.md

 ## A running list of links, interesting or otherwise

+### Research
+- [Samsung Electronics Puts Forward a Vision To ‘Copy and Paste’ the Brain on Neuromorphic Chips] (https://news.samsung.com/global/samsung-electronics-puts-forward-a-vision-to-copy-and-paste-the-brain-on-neuromorphic-chips)

 ### Christianity
 - [The FAQS: What You Should Know About SBC Resolutions](https://www.thegospelcoalition.org/article/know-sbc-resolutions/)
 - [Inerrancy and Evangelicals: The Challenge for a New Generation](https://www.thegospelcoalition.org/article/inerrancy-evangelicals/)